lemisr/Deforestation-monitoring/README.md

 ## Author

 Pierre Misrai, 2026
-GIS · Remote Sensing · Political & Environmental Geography
+GIS · Remote Sensing · GIS · Geography
 ## Overview

 This project explores how freely available satellite imagery and machine-learning land-cover classification can be combined into a simple, self-serve tool for monitoring vegetation and forest loss over time.